hack-the-crisis-web/htc-web/src/pages/index.md

 contentItems:
   - title: Backstory
     textContent: >-
-      March 14 and 15 something spectacular happened.
-In less than 6 hours AccelerateEstonia and Garage48 put together an online hackathon to tackle the effects of the Coronavirus crisis.
-More than a thousand people across 14 time zones joined, and out of the 30 or so ideas, several are already up and running!

-      The world took notice.
+      On 14–15 March something spectacular started in Estonia.
+It took fewer than six hours for AccelerateEstonia, Garage48, and Guaana to put together an online hackathon to tackle the devastating effects of the Coronavirus crisis.
+More than 1200 people across 14 time zones joined this effort and the world took notice.
 Now there are almost 30 initiatives around the globe hacking away, from India to Georgia to Brazil.
-There’s been a massive ripple effect (exponential growth, if you pardon the epidemiological parlance), which proves that if there ever was a time to make things bigger, then this is it!
     ctaText: About the first hackathon
     ctaLink: >-
       http://garage48.org/blog/fighting-the-covid-19-pandemic-with-the-power-of-community
     image: /img/g48_crisis-cover.jpg
   - title: The crisis is far from over
     textContent: >-
-      We need to start solving the problems that we’ll face as a global society, once we venture out from our homes again.
       How will we deal with the changed relationships in the economy, the future of work, healthcare and a world transformed, perhaps, beyond recognition?
-Maybe we’ll even come up with solutions to fight future pandemics more effectively.
+      We need to come up with solutions that will help us fight future pandemics, and all crises for that matter, more effectively.
+So we never have to lock down again.

-      To create solutions we’re putting on The Global Hack on April 3-5.

-      We’re expecting brilliant people from every corner of the world to participate in an online hackathon.
-We are also looking for mentors and inspirational global leaders to support our mission and dedicate their time and expertise over the weekend.

-      We’re in a unique situation and we literally are in it all together: the whole world is looking for solutions to the same problems at the same time.
     image: /img/crisis-map.png
     ctaText: Join the community in Slack
     ctaLink: 'https://theglobalhack.slack.com/'
 howItWorksItems:
-  - title: Share ideas
+  - title: Share Ideas
     textContent: >-
       Ideas are shared per track.
 Each track has a Slack channel and a Twitter hashtag.
-Use either of those channels to let others know what are your great ideas.
+Use either of those channels to let others know what your great ideas are.
-    ctaText: Tweet away
+    ctaText: Go to Tracks
     ctaLink: 'https://twitter.com'
     image: /img/step1.png
-  - title: Register team
+  - title: Register Team
     textContent: >-
-      When you feel like some of your ideas are really getting traction, then it's time to think about who you want to hack with.
-Find a team of 4-6 dedicated people and officially register your idea and team to the hackathon.
+      When you feel like you’ve found an attractive idea it's time to think about who to hack with.
+Assemble a team of 4-6 dedicated people and register the idea and team.
-    ctaText: Register team
+    ctaText: Register Team
     ctaLink: /
     image: /img/step3.png
   - title: Start hacking
     textContent: >-
-      Be ready on the 3rd of April to start hacking with your team!
+      Start hacking with your team on 3rd of April!
 You only have 48h to polish your solution and show it to the world.
-These are going to be extremely intense hours but you can possibly impact the world with this
+These extremely intense hours may change the world!
     ctaText: Hack in Slack
     ctaLink: 'https://theglobalhack.slack.com/'
     image: /img/step2.png